 Preset Size Log Ingest Rate Virtual CPUs Memory IOPS Syslog Connections (Active TCP Connections) Events per Second Extra Small 6 GB/day 2 4 GB 75 20 400 Small 30 GB/day 4 8 GB 500 100 2000 Medium 75 GB/day 8 16 GB 1000 250 5000 Large 225 GB/day 16 32 GB 1500 750 15,000Note: If you select Large, you must upgrade the virtual hardware on the vRealize Log Insight virtual machine after the deployment.

 - On the Select Storage page, select a disk format.

-Thick Provision Lazy Zeroed creates a virtual disk in a default thick format.
+- Thick Provision Lazy Zeroed creates a virtual disk in a default thick format.
 Space required for the virtual disk is allocated when the virtual disk is created.
-The data remaining on the physical device is not erased during creation, but is zeroed out on demand at a later time, on first write from the virtual appliance.
+The data remaining on the physical device is not erased during creation, but is zeroed out on demand later, on first write from the virtual appliance.

-Thin Provision creates a disk in thin format.
-The disk grows as the data saved on it grows.
+- Thin Provision creates a disk in thin format.
+The disk expands as the amount of data saved on it increases.
 If your storage device does not support thick provisioning disks or you want to conserve unused disk space on the vRealize Log Insight virtual appliance, deploy the virtual appliance with thin provisioned disks.

-- (Optional) On the Setup networks page, set the networking parameters for the vRealize Log Insight virtual appliance.
+- (Optional) On the Select networks page, set the networking parameters for the vRealize Log Insight virtual appliance.
 You can select the IPv4 or IPv6 protocol.